15 best luxury hotels in Iceland

 Hotel Geysir is about 90 minutes’ drive from the Icelandic capital.
 As the name suggests, it is located directly opposite the famous Geysir.

-It’s a particularly pleasant place to be in summer, thanks to the fact that there is a pretty, furnished garden complete with BBQ facilities.
+In my opinion, this hotel is a particularly pleasant place to be in summer, thanks to the fact that there is a pretty, furnished garden complete with BBQ facilities.

 The property has a strong focus on environmental responsibility.
 It takes great care to preserve natural resources like water, building materials and energy.